jyotiradityasinghrathore/Sensitive-Information-Redaction-System/README.md

 ## Test Function Descriptions

 #### test_address.py
-The provided code tests the `censor_address` function from `assignment1.main` using `pytest`.
+The provided code tests the `AddressCensor` function from `assignment1.main` using `pytest`.
 Test cases, stored in `testdata`, contain input texts, expected outputs, and censorship counts.

 The `@pytest.mark.parametrize` decorator parametrizes the `test_word` function with test data for iterative execution.
-Within the function, `censor_address` is invoked, and its output is compared to expected results using assertions.
+Within the function, `AddressCensor` is invoked, and its output is compared to expected results using assertions.

 This test suite ensures the accurate censorship of addresses and returns expected outputs and counts.

 #### test_dates.py
-This script tests the `censor_dates` function from `main` using `pytest`.
+This script tests the `DatesCensor` function from `main` using `pytest`.
 Test data in `testdata` includes input strings, expected outputs, and date counts.

 Parametrizing `test_word` with `@pytest.mark.parametrize`, it enables repeated execution with diverse inputs.
-Within the function, `censor_dates` is invoked, and assertions compare its output to expected results.
+Within the function, `DatesCensor` is invoked, and assertions compare its output to expected results.

-The unit test validates the `censor_dates` function's behavior across varying inputs.
+The unit test validates the `DatesCensor` function's behavior across varying inputs.

 #### test_names.py
-This code tests `censor_names_snorkel` from `assignment1.main` using `pytest`.
+This code tests `Snorkel_Censor_Name` from `assignment1.main` using `pytest`.
 A single test case in `testdata` contains input, expected output, and censored name counts.

 Parametrizing `test_word`, the function iterates over test data.
-Within it, `censor_names_snorkel` is invoked, and assertions validate its output against expectations.
+Within it, `Snorkel_Censor_Name` is invoked, and assertions validate its output against expectations.

-The unit test ensures the `censor_names_snorkel` function's reliability under diverse scenarios.
+The unit test ensures the `Snorkel_Censor_Name` function's reliability under diverse scenarios.

 #### test_phones.py
-This script tests `censor_phones` from `main.py` using `pytest`.
+This script tests `PhoneCensor` from `main.py` using `pytest`.
 Test data in `testdata` comprises input strings, expected outputs, and phone number counts.

 `test_word` is parametrized with `@pytest.mark.parametrize` for multiple executions.
-Inside, `censor_phones` is called, and assertions verify its output and count.
+Inside, `PhoneCensor` is called, and assertions verify its output and count.

-The unit test confirms the accuracy of `censor_phones` across various inputs.
+The unit test confirms the accuracy of `PhoneCensor` across various inputs.